rpatil524/Community-Notebooks/Notebooks/How_to_perform_Nearest_Centroid_Classification_with_BigQuery.md

 # Nearest Centroids in BigQuery

-## What we are going to use Nearest Centroids for?
+## What are we going to use Nearest Centroids for?

-We will be attempting to predict the clinical stage for a case based on a certain subset of genes and their expression levels.
+We will be attempting to predict the clinical stage for a case based on a specific subset of genes and their expression levels.

-First we will filter the TCGA clinical table for our target disease (KIRP) and not include the cases where the clinical stage is missing.
+First, we will filter the TCGA clinical table for our target disease (KIRP) and not include the cases where the clinical stage is missing.
 We need there to be no missing clinical stage features due to the nature of k nearest algorithms.